rotimi2020/Data-Analyst-Portfolio/library_management_system/README.md

-# Library Management System Using SQL
+# Library Data Analytics with SQL, Python & Power BI

 This project showcases the use of **SQL** to manage and analyze data within a Library Management System (LMS).
 It focuses on extracting meaningful insights from various tables such as books, members, book issues, fines, and suppliers.